katysill/flood-detection/README.md

 ## Flood detection via Calculation of Spectral Metrics

-### 1. Notebook name: final_calculating_spectral_indices.ipynb
+### 1. Notebook names: final_calculating_spectral_indices_koumassi.ipynb and final_calculating_spectral_indices_southeast.ipynb

-This notebook calculates spectral indices including the normalized difference water index (NDWI), morphological shadow index (MSI), normalized difference vegetation index (NDVI), and morphological building index (MBI).
-In addition to index calculations, the notebook also defines masks for each index based on user defined thresholds.The notebook combines these four masks into a resulting threshold map with identified areas of flood, shadow, vegetation and buildings.
+These notebook calculates spectral indices including the normalized difference water index (NDWI), morphological shadow index (MSI), normalized difference vegetation index (NDVI), and morphological building index (MBI).
+In addition to index calculations, the notebooks also defines masks for each index based on user defined thresholds.The notebooks combines the four masks into a resulting threshold map with identified areas of flood, shadow, vegetation and buildings.
 Additionally the accuracy score and confusion matrix are calculated using a reference data set.

 #### outputs
-Output rasters (geoTIFF format) will be placed into  "../final_outputs/raster_files/" directory located within the imagery directory.
-This directory is created within the notebook.
-The notebook writes out each of the individual spectral indices as a geoTIFF to the specified outputs folder.
+Output rasters (geoTIFF format) will be placed into  "../final_outputs/raster_files/" directory located within the area of interest imagery directory.
+This directory is created within each notebook.
+The notebooks write out each of the individual spectral indices as a geoTIFF to the specified outputs folder.
 Each mask and the combined thresholded map is also written out as a geoTIFF.

-Thresholding results are places in a "../final_outputs/threshold/" directory located within the imagery directory.
+Thresholding results are places in a "../final_outputs/threshold/" directory located within the area of interest imagery directory.
 The thresholded map is written out as a geoTIFF.
 The confusion matrix is output as a CSV file.

 ### 2. Notebook name: explorations_calculating_spectral_indices.ipynb

-In addition to the summary described above for the final notebook, the explorations notebook includes additional experimentation and exploration with different formulations and analyses of NDWI and MSI.
-The explorations notebook includes additional plots and visualizations compared with the final version.
+In addition to the summary described above for the final notebooks, the explorations notebook includes additional experimentation and exploration with different formulations and analyses of NDWI and MSI.
+The explorations notebook includes additional plots and visualizations compared with the final versions.
 Also, code is included to create and apply a cloudmask to the 8-band raster stack, followed by the calculation of spectral indices for the cloud  masked image.
-This cloud mask was not needed for the final AOIs (Koumassi and Southeast) selected for the research study.
+This cloud mask was not needed for the final areas of interest (Koumassi and Southeast) selected for the research study.

 #### outputs
 Output rasters (geoTIFF format) will be placed into an "../explorations_outputs/raster_files/" directory located within the imagery directory.
 This directory is created within the notebook.

-### customizable parameters
+### customizable parameters for calculating_spectral_indices notebooks

-The analysis will run on any WV-2 image once the AOI and working directory have been appropriately defined.
-As each image may have individual features, the user may choose to customize input values within the notebook for the following:
+The analysis will run on any WV-2 image once the area of interest has been appropriately defined.
+As each image may have individual features, the user may choose to customize input values within the notebook.
+Customizable parameters are indicated in markdown within the notebook.
-- Definition/thresholds for the cloud mask (line 18)
+- Definition/thresholds for the cloud mask
-- Definition/thresholds for the flood masks (line 30)
+- Definition/thresholds for the flood masks
-- Definition/thresholds for the NDWI masks (line 31)
+- Definition/thresholds for the NDWI masks
-- Thresholds/disk size for smoothing of flood and vegetation masks (line 34)
+- Thresholds/disk size for smoothing of flood and vegetation masks
-- Morphological shadow index (MSI) calculation inputs (line 40)
+- Morphological shadow index (MSI) calculation inputs
-- Threshold for shadow mask (line 44)
+- Threshold for shadow mask
-- Morphological building index (MSI) calculation inputs (line 70)
+- Morphological building index (MSI) calculation inputs
-- Threshold for building mask (line 73)
+- Threshold for building mask

 ### outputs

 Output rasters (geoTIFF format) will be placed into an "outputs/raster" directory located within the imagery directory.
 This directory is created within the notebook.

+## Flood detection via Supervised Machine Learning

+## 3. Notebook name: final_supervised_ML_SVM_RandomForest_combined.ipynb

+This notebook samples shapefiles for both the Koumassi and Southeast areas of interest to collect spectral band and index values at reference points.
+The notebook combines the raw spectral information with the reference class value to create a training data set for each site.
+The training data sets for each site are combined in a pandas dataframe to create a combined training data set.
+The combined data set is split into a training/testing set (60% of total) and an external validation set (40% of total).
+A linear kernel SVM model is then trained and tested, and the user can select the model with the best accuracy score to write out for later use.
+THe confusion matrix is plotted for the final trained model.
+The final model is then applied to the external validation data set, along with the accuracy score and confusion matrix.
+Finally, the model is applied to each area of interest and plot of the result is created.
+The same process is then followed for the training/testing, external validation and plotting using the random forest classifier.

+### Model inputs include the following spectral bands/indices:

+* summation of NIR1, NIR2 and RE bands
+* morphological building index (MBI)
+* morphological shadow index (MSI)
+* normalized difference vegetation index (NDVI)
+* normalized difference water index (NDWI coastal/NIR2)
+* the difference between NDWI and MSI (NDWIcoastal/NIR2 - MSI)
+* normalized difference water index (NDWI yellow/NIR2)
+* the difference between NDWI and MSI (NDWIyellowNIR2 - MSI)

+### Outputs
+All outputs are written out to a "..\combined\" folder location.
+The folder is created within the code.
+The raw index values for each sample point, along with the internal and external data sets are written out as CSV files for backup purposes.
+Confusion matrices are  saved as CSV files.
+Pickled SVM and random forest classifiers are also saved for later use.

-## k-means_exploration and SVM_exploration
+## 4. Notebook names: explorations_supervised_ML_SVM_RandomForest_koumassi.ipynb and explorations_supervised_ML_SVM_RandomForest_southeast.ipynb

+In addition to the summary described above for the combined model, these two 'explorations' notebooks develop individual models for the two areas of interest: Koumassi and Southeast.
+The notebook follows a similar flow, though also explores the RBF kernel for SVM.
+These notebooks were used to explore different model input parameters.
+Final input parameters are labeled with the tag of "raw" in the calculating_spectral_indices notebooks for easy use of "glob."

+## Flood detection via Unupervised Machine Learning

+## k-means
 The 'k-means_exploration' and 'SVM_exploration' notebooks are working notebooks to explore how unsupervised and supervised learning might improve the workflow goal of differentiating building shadow from flood waters.

 ### outputs